San Francisco, California

 London, United Kingdom

 Join Cary Institute Wildlife Biologist Mike Fargione on a woodland walk to see deer overabundance impacts on local forests.
 Learn how deer management plays a role in our current and future forests.
 Tips for mitigating damage, including the use of repellents, fencing, and controlled hunts, will be discussed.
 The event will involve carpooling to off-site locations and some moderate walks through the woods.
 Appropriate footwear and bug protection are recommended.
 We hike begins at the Cary Institute main campus parking area.
 We will leave via carpool for our first destination promptly at 1:05 p.m. so please plan on being on time.
+The event is intended for people ages 16 years and older.

 When & Where